-For projects that have small hallways, it can be a challenge to make it a bit more of a statement entryway.
-But fear not, there is a way to design and furnish even the smallest of hallways to nail that all-important first impression.
+For projects that have small hallways, it can be a challenge to create a statement entryway.
+But there is a way to design and furnish even the smallest of hallways to nail that all-important first impression.

-Seasoned interior designers could just as easily be referred to as magicians considering the number of optical illusions they can pull off in one space.
-A tried and tested trick is to use mirrors to make a space appear bigger than it really is.
-The reflective properties not only bounce light around somewhat dark spaces like hallways and corridors, but they make the space appear double the size.
+Seasoned interior designers could just as easily be referred to as magicians considering the optical illusions they can pull off in one space.
+A tried and tested trick is to use mirrors to make space appear bigger than it really is.
+The reflective properties not only bounce light around somewhat dark spaces like hallways and corridors, but they can make a space appear double the size.

-Narrow hallways can be particularly tricky.
-Whilst some tend to stick to neutral colours to enhance that feeling of space and light, on occasions, this advice can be misguided.
-Using the right dark colours, you can bring a welcoming sense of home into a space.
+Whilst some client may tackle narrow hallways by sticking to neutral colours, aiming to enhance the feeling of space and light, on occasions this advice can be misguided.
+Using the right dark colours can bring a welcoming sense of home into a space.
 Dark spaces also tend to inspire more interest and intrigue in a space.
 Colours like black in a hallway, offset by warmly lit chandeliers can be incredibly romantic.

 It’s not an easy job keeping hallways tidy.
 Often families, particularly children, use it as an offloading zone the minute they enter the property.
 It’s always best to suggest some kind of storage solutions to clients.

 Very few homes will have space for sideboard units.
 But in the event a client has an abundance of space, these units can function as a double whammy.
-Not only do they benefit from enclosed shoe storage, but equally the tabletop is the perfect place to present a bowl for keys and any other bits and bobs.
+Not only do they benefit from enclosed storage, but equally a tabletop feature functions as easily accessible surface storage.
 House plants and flowers on top of the unit will also help to brighten and bring life to the space.

 Alternatively, customers inhabiting a shoebox-sized apartment needn’t panic about their options for surfaces either.
 Console tables are slim and unobtrusive, provided there’s a wall long enough to fit the width.

-If the foyer is intended to be the window to the rest of the home, it’s important that designers and retailers consider how the customer wishes people to feel when they walk into their homes as of the utmost importance.
+If the foyer is intended to be the window to the rest of the home, it’s important that designers consider how the client wishes people to feel when they enter.
 Homely, warm and welcoming tends to be a good baseline.
 Rugs and runners provide a soft contrast to the hard outdoors.
-A woven pile is durable but not hard and welcoming.
+Consider a woven pile that is durable without being stiff.

 If your client’s entryway is near non-existent, with the front door opening directly into a living space, a runner helps to separate it from the rest of the room.
-Designers can create a designated space as a lobby, a place to store outdoor clothing and shoes to stop it from taking over the rest of the home.
+Designers can create a designated space as a lobby, a place to store outdoor clothing and shoes to stop it from spilling into the rest of the home.